Debby Sharpe-Defries, Director of Special

 contact Debby Sharpe at 475-6140 or

-Additional workshops on a range of topics will be
+Additional workshops on other of topics will be

 State reviewing special education services